quran-bash-scripts/quran-bash-scripts.github.io/Quran-BASH-Scripts-Documentation.md

 --fra-txt-hamid show Muhammad Hamidullah french verse interpretation on the command line and write it also to output html file

+--eng-txt-jallalayn provide the Jallalay tafseer for the verse being played --eng-txt-tafheem provide the Tafheem al-Quran tafseer of Maulana Mawdudi for the verse being played --eng-txt-ibnu-kathir provide the Ibn Kathir tafseer for the verse being played

+--no-helper-audios-fra do not play the helper audios (french version) --no-helper-audios-eng do not play the helper audios (english version)

 -h|--help will display this help message.

---no-helper-audios-fra do not play the helper audios (french version) --no-helper-audios-eng do not play the helper audios (english version)
+--debug do not play istiaadha so as to launch the app rapidly for debugging purposes

 Most of the above options have default values.

-<a id="org127a41f"></a>
+<a id="org081e6c4"></a>

 ## DEPENDENCIES

 Under Debian-based GNU/Linux systems run the following to install them:

-`sudo apt install sed gawk coreutils perl parallel mpv p7zip-full`
+`sudo apt install sed gawk coreutils perl parallel mpv p7zip-full zstd`

 or

-`sudo apt-get install sed gawk coreutils perl parallel mpv p7zip-full`
+`sudo apt-get install sed gawk coreutils perl parallel mpv p7zip-full zstd`

 On Termux on Android, run:

-`pkg install sed gawk coreutils termux-apis perl parallel mpv p7zip-full`
+`pkg install sed gawk coreutils termux-apis perl parallel mpv p7zip-full zstd`

 or

-`apt install sed gawk coreutils termux-apis perl parallel mpv p7zip-full`
+`apt install sed gawk coreutils termux-apis perl parallel mpv p7zip-full zstd`

 or

-`apt-get install sed gawk coreutils termux-apis perl parallel mpv p7zip-full`
+`apt-get install sed gawk coreutils termux-apis perl parallel mpv p7zip-full zstd`

 Note that the `termux-apis` package is specific to Android and is not available for GNU/Linux.
 This package is used to display some information on the Android notification bar.

-<a id="org67c97bd"></a>
+<a id="orge5ae064"></a>

 ## CREATING THE QURAN FOLDER